-There are dozens of ethnic groups, religions and distinct cultures across the region: from the Islam and Tibetan Buddhism of Jammu & Kashmir to ethnic Nepali people in border areas and indigenous tribes in the northeast that share traits with Southeast Asian cultures.
+There are dozens of ethnic groups, religions and distinct cultures across the region: from the Islam and Tibetan Buddhism of Jammu & Kashmir to ethnic Nepali people in border areas, and indigenous tribes in the northeast that share traits with Southeast Asian cultures.

 The Spiti Valley was once on a Manali-Ladakh trade route, so it has welcomed travellers for centuries.
 Highlights of trekking in the Spiti Valley are visiting tiny villages and homestays in this sparsely populated area; dropping into ancient monasteries (Tabo Monastery is around 1,000 years old!), experiencing the Buddhist culture, crossing high mountain passes, and pristine lakes.

-The Singalila Ridge Trek, West Bengal
+2. The Singalila Ridge Trek, West Bengal

 The Singalila Ridge is a part of the Indian Himalaya that runs from northwestern West Bengal to Sikkim.
 One of the best ways to see and experience it is from the town of Darjeeling, on a trek through the Singalila National Park.
 Darjeeling itself is famous for its tea plantations, and for growing some of the finest varieties of tea in the world.

-The Singalila Ridge Trek culminates at Sandakphu, the highest mountain in West Bengal, at 3,636 metres.
+The Singalila Ridge Trek is, in our opinion, one of the best Himalayan treks in India.
+It culminates at Sandakphu, the highest mountain in West Bengal, at 3,636 metres.
 On the way, trekkers pass through alpine flora and fauna, with flower-filled meadows and thick forests.
-At Sandakphu, there’s a viewpoint with spectacular views of the High Himalaya, including Kanchenjunga (on the Nepal-India border, 8,586 metres), Lhotse (Nepal, 8,516 metres) and Mount Everest (on the Nepal and Tibet border, 8,848m).
+At Sandakphu, there’s a viewpoint with spectacular views of the High Himalaya, including Kanchenjunga (on the Nepal-India border, 8,586m), Lhotse (Nepal, 8,516m) and even Mount Everest (on the Nepal and Tibet border, 8,848m).

-The Markha Valley Trek, Ladakh, Jammu & Kashmir
+3. The Markha Valley Trek, Ladakh, Jammu & Kashmir

 Ladakh means the ‘land of high passes’ and includes parts of the Karakoram Range, as well as the Great Himalayan Range.
 While it’s relatively straightforward these days to reach Ladakh by air from Delhi, the adventurous way is still to cross the high passes overland from Manali or Srinagar.
 But however you get there, once you are, there are a wealth of glorious landscapes to explore.
 One of the most popular trekking trails is the Markha Valley Trek, which is easily accessible from the capital, Leh.

-Deo Tibba Trek, Himachal Pradesh
+4. Deo Tibba Trek, Himachal Pradesh